abboussama/OpensearchtoElastic/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-**Note**: Replace `yourusername` in the clone URL with your actual GitHub username, and ensure that the LICENSE file is included in your repository.

 ## Appendix: Detailed Functionality